 Talofa!
 Or Greetings in Samoan, to this stunning island nation in the South Pacific.
-Samoa holidays have something for every type of traveler, all while enjoying an extremely welcoming, traditional Polynesian lifestyle.
+A Samoa vacation has something for every type of traveler, all while enjoying an extremely welcoming, traditional Polynesian lifestyle.
 Explore from reef to mountain, and visit a culture that has maintained much of its original structure despite modern influences.

 A Samoa Vacation

-Our family spent one week on Upolu, which was just enough time to see all the major attractions.
+Our family spent one week on Upolu, which was just enough time to see all the major sights.
 The island is quite large, so allow plenty of time to drive between destinations.
-Samoa’s other main island, Savai;i, is even larger, but a bit more remote.
-We’re looking forward to traveling to Samoa again in the near future, and this time will head to Savai’i instead.
+Samoa’s other main island, Savai’i, is even larger, but a bit more remote.
+We’re looking forward to traveling to Samoa again in the near future, and will head to Savai’i instead.

-If you find yourself wanting or needing to spend more time in Apia, take a look at our Guide to Apia Samoa Travel for additional listings of things to do in Samoa, best restaurants, Apia accommodation, and helpful tips!
+If you find yourself wanting or needing to spend more time in Apia, take a look at our Guide to Apia Samoa Travel.
+You’ll find additional listings of things to do in Samoa, best restaurants, Apia accommodation, and helpful tips!

 While Upolu does have a bus system, if you are planning to travel outside of Apia or to more than one or two destinations, then a car rental makes the most sense.
 Book your Samoa car rental for either Faleolo Airport, or in Apia.
 There are many more rental options in Apia, and taxi rides from Faleolo to Apia take about an hour.

 A word of caution about gas stations.
 Check on gas station locations ahead of time.
 At the time of our visit, there were only stations in Apia.
 It’s a 1.5-2 hour drive from the south coast of Upolu back to Apia, which will make your life difficult if you don’t plan ahead!